Do you have a blog?

-You can connect your blog to Facebook and tweet about your blog.
+You can connect your blog to Facebook, and you can tweet about your blog.
 You can share your blog on Instagram and on Pinterest.
 You may decide to share just bits of your blog rather than the entire blog on social media.
-The goal is to share so people then head back to your website or online store.
+The goal is to share so people can then head back to your website or online store.
 Why?
 Because that’s were they can buy from you!

-Many of our blog posts originate in our weekly e-zine.
+Many of my blog posts originate with our weekly e-zine.
 They then post to our blog and then to Facebook.
 I find it interesting that I often get comments on the blog or on Facebook from artists who originally read the material in the ezine.
 You never know where your content will be found.

 You should also configure the social media icons on your blog to encourage sharing on a wider basis.
 I have sharing icons at the end of each post.

-Remember that blogging is one part of a strategy for your business, but it’s an important one.
+Remember that blogging is one part of a strategy for your business, and it’s an important one.

-Look for other ways you can connect with your customers, including Facebook, Twitter, YouTube, Pinterest, Google+, Instagram and your e-zine (online newsletter).
+Look for other ways you can connect with your customers, including Facebook, Twitter, YouTube, Pinterest, Instagram, and your e-zine (online newsletter).
 While you may not share the exact content, you can drive people to your blog so they learn more about you and your business.

 One important note about sharing your content on social media vs. sharing it on your blog.
 You own the content that is on your blog.
 If Facebook or Instagram or Pinterest go away, so does your content.
 It’s important to have your content in a place that you own and control.